AdriandGrigore/AdriandGrigore/README.md

 ## Hi there👋
 ### 👨 About me
 - I am a passionate and hard-working person who thrives on turning complex problems into elegant, user-friendly applications.
 I'm looking forward to an entry-level position in front end development.
 I strongly believe that you can achieve anything if you are willing to learn and work hard enough.
-I do have the passion, the ability to learn       fast.
+I do have the passion and the ability to learn      fast.
 I am driven to collaborate, contribute, and create applications that enhance user experiences.
 - I am highly adaptable and eager to learn new technologies and frameworks as front-end development evolves.

 ### 🖥 My skills: